EveryOneIsGross/groundedICARUS/README.md

 - `query_expansion_output`: The filename for saving query expansion data.
 (Default: "query_expansion.jsonl")
 - `response_output`: The filename for saving response data.
 (Default: "response.jsonl")

+## Prompt Settings

+- `system_prompt_file`: Path to the file containing the system prompt.
+If empty, a default prompt will be used.
+- `query_expansion_system_prompt_file`: Path to the file containing the system prompt for query expansion.
+If empty, a default prompt will be used.
+- `query_expansion_prompt_file`: Path to the file containing the query expansion prompt.
+If empty, a default prompt will be used.

   ```
   {
   "id": 0,